 FACT SHEET FOR HEALTHCARE PROVIDERS

-Simoa[TM] SARS-CoV-2 N Protein Antigen Test Quanterix Corporation
+SimoaTM SARS-CoV-2 N Protein Antigen Test

+Quanterix Corporation

-January 5, 2021
+May 3, 2021

-Coronavirus

-Disease 2019
+Coronavirus Disease 2019 (COVID-19)

-(COVID-19)

 This Fact Sheet informs you of the significant known and potential risks and benefits of the emergency use of the SimoaTM SARS-CoV-2 N Protein Antigen Test.

-The Simoa SARS-CoV-2 N Protein Antigen Test is authorized for use on nasopharyngeal swab specimens from individuals suspected of COVID-19 by their healthcare providers within the first 14 days of the onset of symptoms.
+The Simoa SARS-CoV-2 N Protein Antigen Test is for use on nasopharyngeal swab specimens and anterior nasal swab specimens from individuals suspected of COVID-19 by their healthcare providers within the first 14 days for nasopharyngeal swabs, and within 5 days of

 All patients whose specimens are tested with this assay will receive the Fact Sheet for Patients: Simoa SARS-CoV-2 N Protein Antigen Test.

-What are the symptoms of COVID-19?
+symptom onset for anterior nasal swab specimens.